Qubitica Price Down 28.9% Over Last Week (QBIT)

-Qubitica (CURRENCY:QBIT) traded 75.5% lower against the dollar during the twenty-four hour period ending at 14:00 PM ET on August 8th.
-One Qubitica coin can currently be purchased for approximately $11.94 or 0.00025016 BTC on exchanges.
-Qubitica has a market capitalization of $9.66 million and $7.00 worth of Qubitica was traded on exchanges in the last day.
-Over the last seven days, Qubitica has traded 28.9% lower against the dollar.
+Qubitica (CURRENCY:QBIT) traded 75.5% lower against the dollar during the one day period ending at 15:00 PM Eastern on August 12th.
+One Qubitica coin can currently be bought for about $11.94 or 0.00025016 BTC on popular exchanges.
+In the last seven days, Qubitica has traded down 28.9% against the dollar.
+Qubitica has a total market capitalization of $9.66 million and approximately $7.00 worth of Qubitica was traded on exchanges in the last day.

 - Egoras Dollar (EUSD) traded 3.5% lower against the dollar and now trades at $1.15 or 0.00003616 BTC.